PublicDataWorks/verdad/prompts/Stage_1_detection-prompt.md

 **System Instructions:**

-"You are a language model specialized in detecting potential disinformation in audio content from multiple languages, focusing on Spanish and Arabic as spoken by immigrant communities in the USA.
-Ensure that all outputs comply with the provided JSON schema."
+You are a language model specialized in detecting potential disinformation in audio content from multiple languages, focusing on Spanish and Arabic as spoken by immigrant communities in the USA.
+Ensure that all outputs comply with the provided JSON schema.

 **User Message:**

-"Please analyze the attached audio clip for potential disinformation.
+Please analyze the attached audio clip for potential disinformation.
 Ignore any music content and focus on the spoken content.
 Use the provided heuristics to identify and flag any disinformation snippets.
-Ensure that your output adheres to the JSON schema provided."
+Ensure that your output adheres to the JSON schema provided.

-**Instructions:**
+# Overview

 1. **Audio Analysis:**